magicbitlk/Magicbit-Arduino/index.rst

  **Serial.println(stuff to print):** Using this function, serial data can be sent, stuff to print can be any type of arduino variable, or even a static string, this is different than Serial.print() is this always prints the content in a new line, rather than printing all in one line.
 Activity
 ***********
- do the same example using Serial.print(), observe the difference.
+.. note:: do the same example using Serial.print(), observe the difference.
 Create a button press counter, which displays the button press count on the serial console of arduino IDE.

+.. raw:: latex

+    \newpage

 ***********************************
 Example 5: Reading an Analog Signal